UMCollab/ODM/README.md

   is not underneath that location.

 * OneDrive will sometimes return an incorrect file hash when listing files.
-  Once the file has been downloaded, the API will then (usually) return the correct hash.
+  Once the file has been downloaded, the API will often, but not always, start returning the correct hash.

 * OneNote is fragile and breaks easily.
 It sometimes fails to render sections uploaded via the API even though they are bit-exact copies of what was